Emmy 2017: The winners list

 Outstanding supporting actress in a drama series

-Ann Dowd, "The Handmaid's Tale"
+Ann Dowd, "The Handmaid's Tale" *WINNER

 Samira Wiley, "The Handmaid's Tale"